grycap/apricot/README.md

 ## Experiment replication methodology

-A generic computational experimentation involves the elements showed at figure \ref{fig:computexp}.
+A generic computational experimentation involves the elements showed at next figure.
 So, to be able to reproduce any experiment, any researcher needs,

  - Required input data or a method to produce it.